nshirley/lets-tango/README.md

 There are a few issues I ran into I couldn't prioritize to solve, noted below with my _assumed_ reasons.

 - In VSCode, I cannot get debugging working.
 There's an error of missing module `jest.js`.
 I'm guessing I have a weird environmental configuration and would need to take a bit of time to dig deeper.
 Since standard running works I've ignored for now.
+- I tried to add POM but ran into issues with the test hanging, and since I couldn't debug I had to abandon - no DRY code today!

 ## Future Updates
 A few things I would like to also do but don't have time for: